 Any student who is interested in designing, assistant designing, or holding a major production role for a department production must attend in order to be considered.
 All students currently enrolled in a section of THEA 4610, or wishing to receive credit next spring, must present a portfolio.
 In addition, any student who is interested in trying to develop a design or technical portfolio is highly encouraged to attend in order to observe, ask questions, and gain valuable insight into what makes a successful theatre portfolio.
 Faculty and Students are welcome to observe.

-Theatre majors will travel to Knoxville, Tennessee for the annual Southeastern Theatre Conference in order to participate in a wide array of workshops, lectures, performances and informational sessions on graduate programs in theatre.
+Department of Theatre majors will travel to Louisville, Kentucky for the annual Southeastern Theatre Conference in order to participate in a wide array of workshops, lectures, performances and informational sessions on graduate programs in theatre.

 Sign-up is limited and students must apply for a slot.
-Notification about how to sign up will be sent out in January.
+Notification about how to sign up will be sent out in advance.